ripom/azure-vwan-forced-tunneling-terraform/README.md

 **This step is MANDATORY to enable force tunneling for internet traffic.**

-After Terraform completes, you must manually add `0.0.0.0/0` to the Virtual Hub Routing Intent's Private Traffic prefixes using Azure CLI.
+After Terraform completes, you must manually add `0.0.0.0/0` to the Virtual Hub Routing Intent's Private Traffic prefixes using Azure Portal.
 This configuration is not yet supported by the Terraform provider.

 **Why this is needed:**
 - Terraform can only configure routing intent with predefined destinations ("PrivateTraffic" or "Internet")